wiremock/api-template-library/azure.com-visualstudio-Csm/index.md

 ---
 slug: "azure-com-visualstudio-Csm"
-name: "Visual Studio Resource Provider Client"
+title: "Visual Studio Resource Provider Client"
 provider: "azure.com"
 description: "Use these APIs to manage Visual Studio Team Services resources through\
   \ the Azure Resource Manager.
 All task operations conform to the HTTP/1.1 protocol\